nareshbhatia/nextjs-nested-layouts/README.md

 The first call to get an RSC Payload seems completely unnecessary for every click.
 We are wasting 572 ms per click!
-Since we are rendering the same client component repeatedly (just with different data), we should'nt have to download the RSC payload again and again.
+Since we are rendering the same client component repeatedly (just with different data), we shouldn't have to download the RSC payload again and again.
 I can understand if this Payload is requested just the first time a movie is clicked.